-Because lymphoma is one of the most common type of cancer that can strike young or middle-aged dogs we wanted to take a moment and discuss what it might be like to own a dog that has been diagnosed with it as well as try to shed some light on what you as a loving owner can do to help during your dog’s treatment.
+Because Lymphoma is one of the most common types of cancer that can strike young or middle-aged dogs, we wanted to take a moment and discuss what it might be like to own a dog that has been diagnosed with it, as well as try to shed some light on what you as a loving owner can do to help during your dog’s treatment.
+That said, we should also point out that Lymphoma is not a cancer limited to the canine world.
+It can also be present in felines, usually due to the Feline Leukemia virus.

-In dog’s however…
+In dogs, however…

 Lymphoma in dogs